arangodb/docs/3.6/indexing-which-index.md

   have may have a higher constant factor than the operations in a skiplist index, because the persistent index may need to make extra roundtrips to the primary index to fetch the actual documents.

+  Deprecated for MMFiles storage engine (use RocksDB storage engine instead).

   A persistent index can be used for equality lookups, range queries and for sorting.
   For high selectivity attributes, persistent indexes will have a higher overhead than